andrewmolyuk/eslint-plugin-vue-modular/docs/rules/components-index-required.md

 ## Usage Notes

 - The rule executes a single scan per ESLint process using the plugin's `runOnce` utility — this avoids duplicate reports when linting many files.
-- The `ignore` option matches against the feature (parent) folder name and uses `minimatch` semantics.
-- If your repository places component folders at non-standard locations, change the `components` option (for example `shared/components` or `app/components`).
+- Use the `ignores` option or update project `rootPath` via `settings['vue-modular']` when your repository places component folders in non-standard locations (for example monorepos).

 ## When Not To Use